 Since $1 Fresh Bucks coins function as a scrip system that allows EBT users to participate in the market, the same restrictions that apply to EBT also apply to Fresh Bucks.
 (That is actually less of a limitation than you may think.
 EBT covers a much wider range of foods than WIC.) $1 coins can pay for any food item that is not served hot or for immediate consumption. $1 coins can also pay for food-growing plant starts.
 A cup of coffee, flowers, soap or a sandwich at the market is unfortunately off limits.
 Baked goods should be wrapped in a bag for consumption after the market.
 The USDA provides a full list of SNAP eligible items.

 Consistent with EBT rules, there is no change given for $1 coins.
 It's not very hard for customers to spend the full $1 and serves as a commitment to supporting local food producers.

 We make sure all of our vendors know these details.
 We display EBT, Visa and Mastercard signage (see diagram at left) at our booth explaining Fresh Bucks to customers.
 We also provide point of sale signage for farmers and other vendors at the market saying "Fresh Bucks accepted".
 At the Farm Fresh booth we provide gift tags and a special baggie for customers purchasing Fresh Bucks as a gift.
 We also coordinate with the SNAP Outreach Program for web, print and on-the-street outreach.

 Redeem Fresh Bucks

 Farm Fresh RI will redeem Fresh Bucks from farmers and market managers for US dollars.
-Contact Sarah for more info.
+Contact Molly for more info.